slowernews/wisdom-tldr/chapters/chapter_3_action.md

 monk mode -> no communication during mornings, only deep work -> meetings afternoon

 If something compounds at 1% a day, it will be 37 times better in a year.
 If something loses 1% a day, it will be 0.03% of what it was in a year.
 I know it’s hard to quantify.
 It’s impossible.
 But the direction is what is important.
 It will all shake out in the end.
 This is the path to improvement any area of life.

-Your productivity as a manager is measured as the productivity of your team.
-This is why, above, I wrote that sitting at your desk can be detrimental to your productivity.
-I think the key principle is putting your team’s productivity first, instead of your own, individual productivity.
-Remember, you are a communication hub and a multiplier.
-Think about what is best for others, and think about the things you can delegate vs. the things that only you can do.
 Ideally, the 'captain' would remain technical, and fight the war against complexity alongside his team. depends on the size of the team.

-productivity methods dont bnecessarily add value to your career. making stuff that others can't do But in order to build an awesome career doing hard but satisfying long-term work, you need to build your ability to focus for hours at a time.
+productivity methods dont necessarily add value to your career. making stuff that others can't do But in order to build an awesome career doing hard but satisfying long-term work, you need to build your ability to focus for hours at a time.
 You need to learn hard skills.
 You need to let go of multitasking, distraction, and the temptation to be “busy.

-The key take-aways from the Pyramid Principle at McKinsey were:
-- Start with the answer first.
-- Group and summarize your supporting arguments.
-- Logically order your supporting ideas.
+- The key take-aways from the Pyramid Principle at McKinsey were: Start with the answer first.
+Group and summarize your supporting arguments.
+Logically order your supporting ideas.
 Then, for each supporting idea or argument, break that further into more ideas or arguments until you have formed a pyramid.
 The Pyramid Principle teaches that, “Ideas at any level in the pyramid must always be summaries of the ideas grouped below them.”

-The Rule of 3.
-Whenever you’re trying to persuade a senior person to do something, always present 3 reasons.
-Not 2, not 4, but exactly 3.
+- The Rule of 3.
+Whenever you’re trying to persuade a senior person to do something, always present _exactly_3 reasons.
 “There are 3 reasons why we should do this” and then proceed to list my reasons in almost a numbered bullet point format (“First…”, “Second…”, and “Last…”).

-- I observed that The Rule of 3 was actually pretty effective in persuading clients to take action.
+I observed that The Rule of 3 was actually pretty effective in persuading clients to take action.
 Why?
 Three reasons:
 	- Your argument gets their attention and is memorable
 	- You are forced to choose the 3 most important reasons
 	- You sound more structured, confident and decisive when you speak.
 - The non-linearity of productivity
-- never mistake action for motion
 - there is no right time! its a delusion
 - Have a Mission.
 Every day, whether it’s “be creative today.”
 Or “go some place you’ve never been” or “talk to ten random strangers”, make a mission.
 Learn something new.
 Missions are for people who DO.
 Mission statements are for people who DON’T.
-- Nothing happens in the world because of thought.
-Or because of talking.
-Or because of writing.
-It happens because of DO-ing.
 - Knowing is half the battle, the other half is action implementing that knowledge to your own advantage.
-- Time is the most precious thing you own.
-- lei dos 50%, so qd os lucros sao maiores q os prejuizos é q uma coisa é feita e vence-se a procrastination
-- add mark manson on procrastination - We feel anxiety over a deadline or a task that we don’t want to do, even though we know we should.
-So we procrastinate in order to remove that anxiety.
 - Waiting for troubles to come to you will only multiply them and give them a deadly momentum.
 - If you are unsure of a course of action, do not attempt it.
 Your doubts and hesitations will infect your execution.
 -->

 > *'A year from now, you will wish you had started today.' -- Karen Lamb*

+> *'Hesitation is always easy, rarely useful' -- Prof. Quirrel alterego*

 Just start.

 Stop making resolutions and start making something.
+Time is the most precious thing you own.
+Nothing happens in the world because of thought.
+Or because of talking.
+Or because of writing.
+It happens because of DO-ing.

 > *'The journey of a thousand miles begins with a single step' -- Lao Tzu*